JuliaParallel/HDFS.jl/README.md

 ### Test
-A few sample test scrips are provided in the test folder.
-The test scripts currently work on curated twitter data as provided from [infochimps](http://www.infochimps.com/datasets/twitter-census-conversation-metrics-one-year-of-urls-hashtags-sm--2)
+A sample test script is provided in the test folder that works on curated twitter data as provided at [infochimps](http://www.infochimps.com/datasets/twitter-census-conversation-metrics-one-year-of-urls-hashtags-sm--2)
 - twitter\_test.jl: Calculates monthly, annual and total counts of smileys.
+Compares smiley occurrences.
+Comments in the file contain instructions to run the steps.

 ### TODO